 The tapered shape concentrates the aromas in the same way as a Spanish-style sherry glass does.

-Schnapps with lighter aromas should be served in stemware similar to those used for the Italian grappa...
+Schnapps and liqueur with lighter aromas should be served in stemware similar to those used for the Italian grappa...

 ...a glass with a round bowl that tapers upward to a small opening.